Things To Do

 Immerse in an unforgettable hike.

-A scenic trail that offers a glimpse into the history of the region with beautiful views of the surrounding hills and nature.
+A scenic hiking trail that winds through cocoa plantations and offers beautiful views of the surrounding landscapes.

 How to reach Itajuípe by plane.